Silence-GitHub/BBWebImage/README.md

 4. Displays edited image after downloading and editing
 5. Displays a placeholder image before downloading
 6. Decodes image incrementally and displays it while downloading
+7. Do something while downloading
-7. Caches original image data to disk and caches edited image to memory
+8. Caches original image data to disk and caches edited image to memory
-8. Do something when loading is finished
+9. Do something when loading is finished

 ```swift
 let editor = bb_imageEditorCommon(with: imageView.frame.size,